Karel C. Berkhoff: Babyn Yar Holocaust Memorial Center controversy

-From February 2017 to January 2020, Berkhof was chief historian at the Babyn Yar Holocaust Memorial Center in Kiev, which was to be financed by Mikhail Fridman and other Russian oligarchs with up to $100 million.
+From February 2017 to January 2020, Berkhof was chief historian at the Babyn Yar Holocaust Memorial Center in Kyiv, which was to be financed by Mikhail Fridman and other Russian oligarchs with up to $100 million.
 Due to unagreed, authoritarian changes to the project, such as the introduction of a senior artistic director, Ilya Khrzhanovsky, and what Berkhoff considered an increasingly insensitive approach to history through “smart guiding” generated by facial recognition and personal questionnaires to create virtual realities "in which visitors find themselves in the roles of victims, collaborators, Nazis, and prisoners of war who were forced to burn corpses," Berkhoff distanced himself from the project and declined to renew his contract.
 Berkhoff also criticized a film project by Khrzhanovsky involving orphans who were apparently mentally disabled and, in at least one case, victims of sexual abuse.
 Russian neo-Nazis also participated in the film as amateur actors.